nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/

->NOTE:  This solution will only work with NGINX Plus, as NGINX OpenSource does not have the API that is used in this Solution.
+>NOTE:  This Solution will only work with NGINX Plus, as NGINX OpenSource does not have the API that is used in this Solution.
 Installation on unsupported Linux Distros is not recommended.

 If you need a license for NGINX Plus, a 30-day Trial license is available here: